-- 9.4.3.1 Trees, shrubs, grasses, perennials, and groundcover planted to satisfy the prescribed planting requirements shall be selected from the list of appropriate plantings maintained by the Commission.
-Plantings intended to satisfy the provisions of §14-705(1)(g) may be selected from either the list of appropriate plantings maintained by the Commission, or such list maintained by the Department of Parks and Recreation. - 9.4.3.2 The use of invasive species as identified by the Pennsylvania Department of Conservation and Natural Resources is prohibited. - 9.4.4.
-Reserved
+9.4.3.1 Trees, shrubs, grasses, perennials, and groundcover planted to satisfy the prescribed planting requirements shall be selected from the list of appropriate plantings maintained by the Commission.
+Plantings intended to satisfy the provisions of §14-705(1)(g) may be selected from either the list of appropriate plantings maintained by the Commission, or such list maintained by the Department of Parks and Recreation.

+- 9.4.3.2 The use of invasive species as identified by the Pennsylvania Department of Conservation and Natural Resources is prohibited. - 9.4.4.
+Methods for Determining Diameter at Breast Height (DBH) for trees to be removed, preserved, or planted